Tuesday, March 24, 2020

 My uncle had made a very nice video with Otis Redding singing (Sittin’ On) The Dock Of The Bay over it.
 My mom’s favorite song playing in her favorite restaurant was a pleasant tribute to a woman who had gone through Hell and inadvertently brought some people she cared about along for part of the journey.
 (More on her reasoning later.)

-Fast-forward two weeks and a message had been left on the house line for my mother, though the caller clearly knew she was gone.
+Fast-forward two weeks and a voice message was left on the house line for my mother, though the caller clearly knew she was gone.
 Crying, the voice said how much she missed her and hoped the message would reach her in Heaven.

 The caller-ID confirmed my hunch that it was Blank Face.